UoA-eResearch/playbook/README.md

 ### **Websites**
 - Host project websites using **GitHub Pages**.
 - Load libraries via **CDN** for efficient performance.
+- Setup Google Analytics using the shared UoA-eResearch account for tracking website usage.
+It's best to set this up *before* you need it.

 ### **Jupyter Notebooks**
 - Render large Jupyter notebooks to HTML and serve them with GitHub Pages.